gioui/gio-x/README.md

 Known issues:

-- Icon support is not yet implemented.
+- API targets a fairly static and simplistic menu.
+Sub-sections with dividers are not yet supported.
+An API-driven way to traverse the current menu options is also not yet supported.
+Contributions welcome!

 Want to see it?